suchialex/CINS3002-HW05/instructions.md

 - Use Ctrl + / to toggle commenting

 ## The objective of this homework assignment is
-- to write the contents of the file (employees.txt) to a multi-dimensional list
+- to write the contents of the file (employees.csv) to a multi-dimensional list
 - we will lookup employee from this list
 - we will update employee name in this list
 - we will delete employee from this list